-Brain Injuries and Concussions are often not well documented after an accident.
+Brain injuries and concussions are often not well documented after an accident.
 The first medical providers often do not ask all the questions that may point to such an injury.
-If you or a person close to you in involved in a serious accident with brain damage, head injury or concussion and you suspect a closed head injury, brain damage, concussion or other serious injuries, you should seek the best medical treatment and as soon as possible.
-The person should also consult with an experienced attorney who understand this particular injury as early as possible.
-The Karlin Law Firm LLP, with offices in Tustin and Newport Beach, Orange County is knowledgeable about Tinnitus in relation to auto accidents, in Orange County, Los Angeles, and Tustin, County.
+If you or a person close to you is involved in a serious accident with brain damage, head injury or concussion, and you suspect a closed head injury, brain damage, concussion or other serious injuries, you should seek the best medical treatment and as soon as possible.
+The person should also consult with an experienced attorney who understands this particular injury as early as possible.
+Karlin Law Firm LLP, with offices in Tustin and Orange County, is knowledgeable about Tinnitus in relation to auto accidents, in Orange County, Los Angeles, and Tustin, Orange County.

 The Mayo Clinic defines concussion as any head injury that temporarily affects normal brain functions.
 Most concussions are mild and do not cause loss of consciousness, but this is not always the case.
 Also, in an accident there may be a loss of memory for a few seconds at the point of impact, and because of this, the patient does not recall hitting their head.

 Symptoms may include one or more of the following:

 Concussion victims also may be confused, unable to concentrate or have difficulty balancing.
 In other cases, symptoms do not surface until hours or days after the incident.
 These secondary symptoms include mood swings, sensitivity to light and noise, and changes in sleep patterns.